dreamerslab/ci.view/README.md

       - description: what layout you want to use
       - possible value: 'admin', 'shops' ...
     - with `$prop = 'uni_title'`:
-      - description: generate a unique title using meta description
+      - description: generate a unique title using title plus meta description
       - default value: true
       - possible value: true, false
   - example code